dougeby/IntuneDocs/intune/early-edition.md

 This page is updated periodically.
 Check back for additional updates.

 > [!Note]
 >The following changes are under development for Intune.
-For more information about new hybrid features, check out our [hybrid What’s New page](/sccm/mdm/understand/whats-new-in-hybrid-mobile-device-management).
+For more information about new hybrid features, check out the [hybrid What’s New page](/sccm/mdm/understand/whats-new-in-hybrid-mobile-device-management).

 <!--
 ## What's coming to Intune in the Azure portal